A Kernel Test for Causal Association via Noise Contrastive Backdoor Adjustment: Background

 \subsection{Hilbert-Schmidt Independence Criterion}

-The Hilbert-Schmidt Independence Criterion (HSIC) is a powerful non-parametric test of independence for high dimensional data.
+The Hilbert-Schmidt Independence Criterion (HSIC) is a powerful non-parametric test of independence for high-dimensional data.
 It considers the problem of empirically establishing whether there is any form of departure from independence between two random variables taking values on generic domains.